AttorneyReview

 Check BBB rating and complaint history

-The Better Business Bureau is imperfect but useful for pattern recognition.
-Look for at least an A rating, fewer than 100 complaints per 1,000 customers over three years, and a documented resolution rate above 90%.
-Companies with C or F ratings, or with active state-level enforcement actions, should be skipped.
+The Better Business Bureau is imperfect, but useful for pattern recognition.
+We look for at least an A rating, fewer than 100 complaints per 1,000 customers over three years, and a documented resolution rate above 90%.
+Companies with C or F ratings, or with active state-level enforcement actions, are not candidates for our top list.

 3